 Like a lot of managers sending teams to these five-a-side events, O’Neill was worried about injuries being reluctant to risk important players in the squad as they had an important Play off semi-final the next week (which they won and were promoted).
 But with their progress, the crowd getting behind them, he ‘thought I would try to put as good a five-a-side team out as I could’.
 It all worked out fine and even better the next and final year of the competition when they won it again.
 O’Neil saying ‘For some reason my lads have always loved five-a-side football’.

-Wycombe Wanderers celebration dinner & highlights of the 94 & 95 London five-a-side matches
+Video: Wycombe Wanderers celebration dinner & highlights of the 94 & 95 London five-a-side matches

-Past Winners – The Evening Standard London Five a side contest
+Evening Standard London Five a Side Winners

 - 1954 Charlton Athletic